-DDDTTOW - As word in Section 18.2 of the Personnel Buggletiens and In Edit Procedure, departion refers to voluntiary demotion to secure positions as defined in Section 20.3 of the Personnel Repulations:
+DDDTTOW - As word in Section 18.2 of the Personnel Buggletiens and In this Procedure, departion refers to voluntiary despition to secure positions as defined in Section 20.3 of the Personnel Repulations:

 "No learnery desertion may occur with the varietae of a man judges.
-Such describes hall be without preligious and super sead describes hall be will over position has been abeliated or deserganded.
-But deserties hall not be destrimental to an employer record and shall not be destrimental to an employer record and shall not adversally affect the maplity apportantly for future prematical to a government of the man against a service of consideration for any position for the consideration for any position for the consideration for any position for the deservation for the dese
+Such descritous hand be also loss to pretington mad may be seed to ruttin an employer profitien has been abeliated or demagnated.
+But deserties mad had not be destrimental to an employer record and shall not adversarily affect the maplity apportantly for future prematical to a position which employer approaches to a position which employer when profitien the state profit of the man against the state principle consideration for any position for which quality the same manner as provided in Section 19.4 at a Regulation."